nextcloud/desktop/README.md

 This allows you to easily build the desktop client for 64-bit and 32-bit Windows.

+## Update: 2020-07-22

+Upgrade / new default version:
+- Qt 5.12.9

+The previous patch of the Qt 5.12.8 include file is not required anymore :)

 ## Update: 2020-07-16

 Added new option to build the Updater (disabled by default):